 Project: Enhancing the skills of scientific researchers in advanced computing and modeling through the use of high-performance software, University of Burundi.
 Institute for Applied Pedagogy, Department of Mathematics

-The aim of the project is to enhance the skills of academic staffs and students in using high- performance software for improving the quality of their research.
+The aim of the project was to enhance the skills of academic staffs and students in using high- performance software for improving the quality of their research.
 Using technological tools such as computers and software, many real-life problems can be modeled and visualized in a vivid way to improve the pedagogy of integration as well as students' understanding of difficult concepts.
-The project will contribute to the improvement of mathematics education in Burundi.
+The project aimed to contribute to the improvement of mathematics education in Burundi.

 Project: Support of the Undergraduate Program in Mathematics at the University of El Salvador through a one-semester thesis seminar on Algebraic Geometry,

 Department of Mathematics of the Faculty of Natural Sciences and Mathematics of the University of El Salvador